Microsoft XPS

 - There are clear standards and procedures available to exchange print-ready PDF files.
 PDF/X and the GWG standards that built on this are perfectly geared towards the printing industry.
 There are no XPS equivalents.

 - It took years before decent PDF tools came to the market.
 Since XPS is XML-based, it is a lot easier to write software for it.
-Even though PDF currently has the advantage of having the biggest library of software tools, this might change rapidly and XPS tools may in the long run be cheaper and more abundantly available than their PDF equivalents.
+Even though PDF currently has the advantage of having the biggest library of software tools, this might change rapidly and XPS tools may, in the long run, be cheaper and more abundantly available than their PDF equivalents.

 - Even though Adobe is a large software company, Microsoft is even bigger and more influential.
+It will however be an uphill battle to match the popularity of PDF.

-- PDF has a soul mate called JDF, the Job Definition Format, which can be used to describe how a job and the accompanying PDF pages needs to be processed.
+- PDF has a soul mate called JDF, the Job Definition Format, which can be used to describe how a job and the accompanying PDF pages need to be processed.
 Both JDF (job description) and PDF (job content) files can be bundled in a single mime file.
 XPS has Print Tickets, a technology that describes how an XPS file needs to be printed.
 Print Tickets are geared towards office printing whereas JDF is geared towards job handling in graphic arts.
 Technically it is probably feasible to refer to XPS files in a JDF job but it will probably take years before MIS and prepress vendors will even want to look into this, let alone get it working.

 XPS and graphic arts